vadash/gwent-daily-demo/README.md

 6. [Vmware guide](#vmware)
 7. [How to register full version](#register)

+# Introduction

+Gwent-daily is a bot for gwent the witcher CCG card game.
+Bot is based on robust image detection / OCR.
+It helps complete daily rounds and smooth new player experience.
+Bot farms almost 4 packs and some scraps over night.

 # Key Features <a name="features"></a>

 * Easy to start.
 Just need to craft few silvers and few bronzes